 - Name and location of each image cache configuration file. - Names and locations of the texture data for each image tile level in the cliptexture.
 Remember, image tile levels cannot be clipped levels; so, they can only be used in the pyramid levels.
-Image cache levels can be used anywhere. - General properties of the cliptexture. - Look at the example cliptexture configuration files in the /usr/share/Performer/data/clipdata directory.
+Image cache levels can be used anywhere. - General properties of the cliptexture. - Look at the example cliptexture configuration files in the /usr/share/Performer/data/clipdata directory for IRIX and Linux and in %PFROOT%/Data/clipdata for Microsoft Windows.
 The cliptexture configuration files use the .ct suffix.
 The image cache configuration files use .ic for their suffixes. - 3.
-Test the image cache configuration files individually, using the pguide/libpr/C/icache program. - 4.
-Test the cliptexture configuration file using the /pguide/libpr/C/cliptex or the /pguide/libpf/C/cliptex programs - 5.
+Test the image cache configuration files individually, using the pguide/libpr/C/icache program. - Test the cliptexture configuration file using the /pguide/libpr/C/cliptex or the /pguide/libpf/C/cliptex programs - 5.
 When the configuration and data files are complete and tested, your application can create and configure a cliptexture by calling pfdLoadClipTexture(fname) using the name of the cliptexture configuration file.
 If more control is needed, you can use pfdLoadClipTextureState(fname, state) initializing and configuring the configuration utility cliptexture structure, pfuClipTexConfig.